jeduardo/odf2pdf/README.md

 # ODF2PDF

-ODF2PDF is a converter server based on Flask that will receive open document files and will return converted PDF files.
-The initial implementation should focus only in .odt (word processing) documents.
+ODF2PDF is a server based on Flask that receives open document files and returns converted PDF files.
+The initial implementation focus on .odt (word processing) documents with .docx as an optional support.

 The server should be called through HTTP.